-How can I determine if an email was actually sent to me?
+How can I prove an email was actually sent to me?

 Someone claims to have sent you an email message.
 You never got it, as far as you know.
-How can you determine if the sender actually sent the message?
-How to you prove or disprove the claim?
+How can you prove an email was actually sent?
+How can you check?

 Proving that an email was actually sent